-To receive this Notice in Spanish, please call the toll-free number on your member ID card.
+To receive this notice in Spanish, please call Customer Care toll-free at 1-866-235-5660.

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.